Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 First Quantum Minerals stock price volatility

-Over the last 12 months, First Quantum Minerals's stocks have ranged in value from as little as C$18.5128 up to C$35.0631.
+Over the last 12 months, First Quantum Minerals's stocks have ranged in value from as little as C$18.493 up to C$38.8874.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a stocks volatility in relation to the market.
-The market (TO average) beta is 1, while First Quantum Minerals's is 1.9658.
-This would suggest that First Quantum Minerals's stocks are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (TO average) beta is 1, while First Quantum Minerals's is 2.1548.
+This would suggest that First Quantum Minerals's stocks are significantly more volatile than the average for this exchange and represent a higher risk.

 First Quantum Minerals overview